Donovan Walton: New York Mets

 On November 15, 2024, Walton signed a minor league contract with the New York Mets.
 Walton made 73 appearances for the Triple-A Syracuse Mets in 2025, slashing .222/.315/.377 with 11 home runs and 37 RBI.

 Philadelphia Phillies

 On July 1, 2025, Walton was traded to the Philadelphia Phillies in exchange for cash considerations.
 In 50 appearances for the Triple-A Lehigh Valley IronPigs, he batted .339/.413/.424 with two home runs, 27 RBI, and three stolen bases.
 On September 8, the Phillies selected Walton's contract, adding him to their active roster.
 He made two appearances for Philadelphia, going 1-for-8 (.125) with one RBI.
 Walton was designated for assignment by the Phillies on September 24.
 He cleared waivers and was sent outright to Triple-A Lehigh Valley on September 26.
 On October 10, Walton elected free agency.

+Los Angeles Angels

+On December 12, 2025, Walton signed a minor league contract with the Los Angeles Angels.
+He began the regular season with the Triple-A Salt Lake Bees, slashing .282/.429/.481 with seven home runs, 33 RBI, and three stolen bases.
+On May 22, 2026, the Angels selected Walton's contract, adding him to their active roster.
+He made 32 appearances for Los Angeles, slashing .319/.354/.505 with three home runs and 12 RBI.
+Walton was designated for assignment by the Angels on July 8.

+Athletics

+On July 12, 2026, Walton was claimed off of waivers by the Athletics.

 Personal life

 Walton’s father, Rob also played baseball at Oklahoma State prior to a minor league career with the Baltimore Orioles, eventually returning to OSU to serve as the pitching coach.
 His brother, Davis, played football at the University of Tulsa.